Vishalsharma708/DeltaDemo/README.md

 # DeltaDemo
-This is a Demo for  Git and GitHub classes
+This is a Demo for Git and GitHub class.